xamry/notes/Data Engineering/OLAP.md

 ### Mobile OLAP
 Mobile OLAP helps users to access and analyze OLAP data using their mobile devices.

+### SOLAP
+Spatial OLAP is created to facilitate management of both spatial and non-spatial data in a Geographic Information system (GIS)

 ### HTAP
 Hybrid Transactional/Analytical Processing refers to a database architecture that combines OLTP and OLAP capabilities within a single system.
 Different approaches such as in-memory databases, columnar databases, or distributed processing frameworks may be used to achieve HTAP capabilities.